-During my time as an art teacher and later, when I ran my own company providing art workshops in school, the thing I came across in every classroom I visited was the phrase, ‘I can’t draw’.
-As a result of this phrase being uttered, the child would often produce little, or create with such little interest nothing much was created, or simply give up.
-I have always found this very depressing, but my attitude was not to accept it.
-Simply, if you can hold a pencil, you can draw!
-The two videos that are shown opposite, I think should be shown to any child who utters the dreaded phrase, ‘I can’t draw’.
+During my time as an art teacher and when I ran my own company providing art workshops in school, the phrase I came across in every classroom I visited was, ‘I can’t draw’.
+After phrase was uttered, the child would often produce little, or create with such little interest nothing was created.
+Or they simply give up.
+I found this very depressing, but my attitude was not to accept it.
+My attitude was, if you can hold a pencil, you can draw!
+The two videos shown opposite, should be shown to any child who utters the dreaded phrase, ‘I can’t draw’.
 The reasons are as follows:

-Essentially, the reason children and adults claim they can’t draw is for two main reasons, lack of confidence and what I call ‘comparison syndrome’ – I can’t draw like him or her (or insert any artist you care to name), therefore I am useless.
-As I explain in the video, if you look at Andy Warhol’s drawings compared to Picasso, Rembrandt etc, his work looks positively child like, yet he was successful and became very rich.
-The point is his drawings were unique, and that is what makes them special.
+The reason children and adults claim they can’t draw is twofold; lack of confidence and what I refer to as the ‘comparison syndrome’.
+I can’t draw like him or her (or insert any artist you care to name), therefore I am useless.
+As I explain in the video, if you look at Andy Warhol’s drawings compared to Picasso, Rembrandt etc, his work looks positively child like.
+Yet he became successful and very rich.
+The point is, his drawings were unique, and that is what made them special.